nationalarchives/dr2-ingest/ingest-parsed-court-document-event-handler/README.md

 }
 ```

 The lambda doesn't produce an output.
-It writes files and metadata to S3 in the Bagit format.
+It writes files and metadata to S3/
-The Bagit metadata is split into two files:

 #### metadata.json

 ```json
 [
   {